 Google says website load time should be ideally <200 ms and it is one of the ranking factors in search engines.

 A question to yourself.
 What are you blogging for?
-Is it for personal pleasure as dairy keeping or is it professionally?
+Is it for personal pleasure as diary keeping or is it professionally?
 If it is for your personal pleasure then you should not even bother about page speed and read the next.

 But if you are doing it professionally then how many visitors can you retain with a slow website?
-In-fact your site will not even be ranked in search engines and you will be losing all your organic visitors.
+In fact your site will not even be ranked in search engines and you will be losing all your organic visitors.

 For SEO, website speed is one of the most important factors as slower the website, lower is the crawl rate by search engines and hence fewer and poorer indexing of your posts.